lurbano/rpi-led-strip/README.md

 ADD THE LINES (before 'exit 0' ):

-> /usr/bin/python3 /home/pi/rpi-led-strip/webServer/server.py 2> /home/pi/error.log &
+> sudo /usr/bin/python3 /home/pi/rpi-led-strip/webServer/server.py 2> /home/pi/error.log &

 ## If you need to kill the server (and it's the only thing running with python3)